Table of Contents

 Healthy sleep is required for your body and mind to function properly.
 Poor sleep can cause irritability, depressed mood, fatigue, sleepiness, inattention, and disruptions to your metabolism.
 A woman’s body will undergo many changes during pregnancy, and these changes can affect sleep.

+Increased sleepiness tends to occur during the first trimester of pregnancy.
+Sleep disruptions caused by nausea or vomiting and increased urination also are common.
 Many women report an improvement in sleep and daytime alertness during the second trimester.
 However, some women begin snoring by the end of the second trimester.

+New or increased snoring that occurs along with silent breathing pauses or daytime sleepiness is a warning sign for obstructive sleep apnea.
+This sleep disorder can increase the risk of preeclampsia and gestational diabetes.
 The third trimester can be the most difficult trimester to sleep.
 In one study, 97% of women had at least some difficulty sleeping through the night during this stage of pregnancy.
 Common causes of sleep disruption include:

 ACKNOWLEDGEMENT: CONTENT DEVELOPED BY THE AMERICAN ACADEMY OF SLEEP MEDICINE